-We had cash, cash equivalents, and short-term investments of \$241.4 million as of September 30, 2019, which are held for working capital purposes.
+We had cash, cash equivalents, and short-term investments of \$275.1 million as of September 30, 2020, which are held for working capital purposes.
 We do not make investments for trading or speculative purposes.

-Our cash equivalents and short-term investments are subject to market risk due to changes in interest rates.
+Our cash equivalents and short-term investments are subject to market risk due to changes in factors such as interest rates, market liquidity, and credit ratings.
 Fixed rate securities may have their market value adversely affected due to a rise in interest rates, while floating rate securities may produce less income than expected if interest rates fall.
-Due in part to these factors, our future investment income may fluctuate due to changes in interest rates or we may suffer losses in principal if we are forced to sell securities that decline in market value due to changes in interest rates.
-However, because we classify our investments as "available for sale," no gains or losses are recognized due to changes in interest rates unless such securities are sold prior to maturity or declines in fair value are determined to be other-than-temporary.
+Due in part to these factors, our future investment income may fluctuate due to changes in interest rates or we may suffer losses in principal if we are forced to sell securities that decline in market value due to changes in interest rates or other factors.
+However, because we classify our investments as "available for sale," no gains or losses are recognized due to changes in interest rates unless such securities are sold prior to maturity or declines in fair value are determined to result in a loss from deterioration in credit quality.